Lightnet/sdl3_vulkan_flecs/README.md

 - https://x.com/i/grok (free tier, help setup build and readme docs)
 - https://bevyengine.org everything into components.
 Base on how module for window setup idea.

-# Contributing:

-Feel free to fork, submit issues, or send pull requests!
-This is an experimental project, and contributions are welcome.